Yūta Nakayama

-Yūta Nakayama (中山 雄太, Nakayama Yūta) is a Japanese professional footballer who plays as a centre back for J1 League club Machida Zelvia and the Japan national team.
+Yūta Nakayama (中山 雄太, Nakayama Yūta) is a Japanese professional footballer who plays as a centre back, left back or defensive midfielder for SuperLiga club Red Star Belgrade.

 Club career

 Kashiwa Reysol

 Nakayama was born in Ibaraki, Japan.
 He made his official debut for Kashiwa Reysol in the J. League Division 1, AFC Champions League on 6 May 2015 against the Vietnam-based club Binh Duong F.C in Go Dau Stadium in Thu Dau Mot, Vietnam.
 He started and played the full match, receiving a yellow card in the 83rd minute.
 Nakayama and his club lost the match 1–0.

 In 2017, Nakayama was named J.League Rookie of the Year.

 PEC Zwolle

 On 15 January 2019, Nakayama joined Eredivisie team PEC Zwolle on a three-and-a-half-year deal.
 He made his debut for Zwolle on 31 March 2019, in a 3–0 home victory over FC Emmen.
 He scored his first goal in the Netherlands, on 17 January 2020, in a 3–3 draw against Utrecht.